Nats score 7 in 8th, rally past Brewers 8-5; Harper ejected

+WASHINGTON (AP) -- The Nationals usually are at their best with Bryce Harper in the lineup.
+On Wednesday night, Washington found its groove offensively after its All-Star was ejected and the score tied in the eighth.

-WASHINGTON (AP) -- Ryan Zimmerman and Adam Lind each had two-run doubles in a seven-run eighth inning to help the Washington Nationals rally past the Milwaukee Brewers 8-5 on Wednesday night.
+Ryan Zimmerman and Adam Lind each had two-run doubles in a seven-run eighth inning to help the Washington Nationals rally past the Milwaukee Brewers 8-5.

 Jimmy Nelson struck out 10 and allowed one run and four hits in seven innings plus a batter.
 Jacob Barnes (3-2) entered with a 2-1 lead and surrendered two runs and two hits while recording only one out.